Aashaykale4/Linkedin_profile_scraper/README.md

 # LinkedIn Profile Scraper API

 ## 📌 Project Description
-This is a **Flask-based API** that uses **Selenium** to log in to LinkedIn, visit a user’s profile, and extract their profile picture URL.
+This is a **Flask-based API** that uses **Selenium** to log in to LinkedIn, visit a user’s profile, and extract their profile URL.
 It automates the process of **web scraping LinkedIn** using browser automation.

 ---